openmls/openmls/book/src/user_manual/grease.md

 2. **Prevent ossification**: Help maintain forward compatibility by exercising unknown value handling paths
 3. **Identify bugs**: Catch implementations that incorrectly assume all possible values are known

+### RFC-defined vs. Custom GREASE Values

+The [15 values defined in RFC 9420](#grease-values) are the "official" GREASE values.
+When OpenMLS generates GREASE values (e.g., via `with_grease()`), it uses these RFC-defined values.
+The `is_grease()` method only returns `true` for these specific values.

+However, **any** unknown value can serve a similar purpose.
+The difference is that for non-RFC values, we cannot distinguish whether they are intentionally injected "GREASE-like" values or genuinely unknown identifiers from future protocol extensions.

+### The Purpose of GREASE

+**Important:** The entire point of GREASE is that implementations should **not** check for these values.
+GREASE values exist to ensure that your unknown-value handling code paths are exercised.
+Applications can inject GREASE values into their capabilities to discourage other implementations from:

+- Failing on unknown values
+- Hard-coding assumptions about which values exist
+- Breaking when the protocol is extended

+See [Important Notes](#important-notes) for details on how OpenMLS handles GREASE during validation.

 ## GREASE in OpenMLS

 OpenMLS supports GREASE values for the following types: